Parkland Press

 By The Press in Local News

-By The Press in News Briefs
+By KENNETH BLEILER in Local News

+Organization of the North Whitehall Township Board of Supervisors for the new year was decided Jan.
+3.

+Ronald Heintzelman was appointed chairman and Steve Pany was selected as vice chairman.

 -